eromatiya/the-glorious-dotfiles/README.md

 + Configuration is about all the settings available
 + Layout hold the disposition of all the widgets
 + Module contain all the features available
-+ Theme hold all the aestetic aspects
++ Theme hold all the aesthetic aspects
 + Widget contain all the widgets available
 + Binaries contains all the bash script wrapped in lua and AwesomeWM API